jpn--/addicty/README.md

 ```

 ### When is this **especially** useful?
 This module rose from the entirely tiresome creation of Elasticsearch queries in Python.
 Whenever you find yourself writing out dicts over multiple lines, just remember that you don't have to.
-Use *addict* instead.
+Use *addicty* instead.

 ### Perks
-As it is a ```dict```, it will serialize into JSON perfectly, and with the to_dict()-method you can feel safe shipping your addict anywhere.
+As it is a ```dict```, it will serialize into JSON perfectly, and with the to_dict()-method you can feel safe shipping your Dict anywhere.

 ### Testing, Development and CI
 Issues and Pull Requests are more than welcome.
 Feel free to open an issue to spark a discussion around a feature or a bug, or simply reply to the existing ones.
 As for Pull Requests, keeping in touch with the surrounding code style will be appreciated, and as such, writing tests are crucial.
 Pull requests and commits will be automatically run against TravisCI and coveralls.